sait-wbdv/fall-2021/src/takeaways/js/truthiness-equality.md

 : _Implicitly_ converting a value from one type to another.

 Falsy
-: A value that is considered `false` when converted to a Boolean value.
+: A falsy (sometimes written falsey) value is a value that is considered `false` when converted to a Boolean value.

 Truthy
-: A value that is considered `true` when converted to a Boolean value.
+: A truthy value is a value that is considered `true` when converted to a Boolean value.

 Equality (`==`)
 : The equality operator checks whether its two operands are equal, returning a Boolean result.
 Unlike the strict equality operator, it attempts to convert and compare operands that are of different types.